brace9/CISC486/README.md

+# Networking Setup
+1. Open two instances of the game
+2. Press 1 to start one game as a host.
+Server-side events will be handled on this instance
+3. Press 2 to start the other game as a client
+4. Both instances should be able to control separate players that can interact with each other

+--

 ## **Game Title**

 We feel like we need a chance to play and polish the game before settling on a final name for it.
 But a potential title could be “Clashout”.